Didi says app removal may hurt revenue, other U.S-listed Chinese firms probed - Up News Info

 SoftBank Group Corp, whose Vision Fund unit holds stakes in both Didi and Full Truck Alliance, saw its shares fall 5% in Tokyo on Monday.

-($1 = 6.4721 Chinese yuan) (Reporting by Tony Munroe and Yilei Sun in Beijing; Additional reporting by Aakriti Bhalla in Bengaluru, Scott Murdoch in Hong Kong and Sam Nussey in Tokyo; Editing by Edwina Gibbs)
+($1 = 6.4721 Chinese yuan) (Reporting by Tony Munroe, Yilei Sun in Beijing and Scott Murdoch in Hong Kong; Additional reporting by Aakriti Bhalla in Bengaluru and Sam Nussey in Tokyo; Editing by Edwina Gibbs)

 Advertisement